Adaptive estimation of irregular mean and covariance functions

-Here, $\hXni_s$ and $\hXni_t$ are the local polynomial estimators $LP(\lfloor \hat \alpha_s \rfloor)$ and $LP(\lfloor \hat \alpha_t \rfloor)$ built, respectively, with some suitable bandwidth $h_{\Gamma} ^* $ which is defined below.
-This covariance function estimator is a practical version of that defined in \eqref{est_cov1}.
-The normalization of the mean estimator by $\WN(s,t;h)$ is also implicitly used in the definition of the estimators proposed by \citet{li2010} and \citet{zhang_sparse_2016}.
+Here, $\hXni_s$ and $\hXni_t$ are the NW estimators built with some suitable bandwidth $h_{\Gamma} ^* $ which is defined below.
+This covariance function estimator is a practical version of the one defined in \eqref{est_cov1}.
+The normalization of the covariance estimator by $\WN(s,t;h)$ is also implicitly used in the definition of the estimators proposed by \cite{li2010} and \cite{zhang_sparse_2016}.